Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Introduction

 The rest of this work is organized as follows.
-In Sec.~\ref{Sec_model} we present the microscopic model and the low-energy effective theory.
+In Sec.~\ref{Sec_model} we present the microscopic model and outline the low-energy effective theory.
 The Sec.~\ref{Sec_RGEqs} is followed to bring out the RG transformations and then derive the coupled energy-dependent RG equations of all interaction parameters in our effective theory after taking into account all one-loop corrections.
-Afterwards, upon evolving the RG flows we within Sec.~\ref{Sec_SM-tend-fates} address the tendencies and fates of these interaction parameters in the low-energy regime.
-In the forthcoming Sec.~\ref{Sec_FP-instab} and Sec.~\ref{Sec_critical_implications}, we present the dominant instabilities and behavior of physical implications as approaching the fixed points, respectively.
+Afterwards, we within Sec.~\ref{Sec_SM-tend-fates} delve into the tendencies and fates of these interaction parameters in the low-energy regime by examining evolved the RG flows.
+Moving forward to Sec.~\ref{Sec_FP-instab} and Sec.~\ref{Sec_critical_implications}, we present the dominant instabilities and behavior of physical implications as the system approaches the fixed points, respectively.
 Finally, a brief summary is provided in Sec.~\ref{Sec_summary}.